-8. 6.1 GENERAL Permitting and Licensing Requirements:
+8. Permitting and Licensing Requirements:

-8.1 Aquaculture shall only be conducted within the waters of the state in a manner consistent with the best public interest, with particular consideration given to the effect of aquaculture on other uses of the free and common fishery and navigation, and the compatibility of aquaculture with the environment of the waters of the state.
-Applications shall be reviewed for consistency with RIGL Title 20 and no license shall be issued or renewed to any person where the application is found to be in conflict with any requirement found in these statutes.
+- 8.1 Aquaculture shall only be conducted within the waters of the state in a manner consistent with the best public interest, with particular consideration given to the effect of aquaculture on other uses of the free and common fishery and navigation, and the compatibility of aquaculture with the environment of the waters of the state.
+Applications shall be reviewed for consistency with RIGL Title 20 and no license shall be issued or renewed to any person where the application is found to be in conflict with any requirement found in these statutes. - 8.2 Aquaculture License: An Aquaculture license from the Director is required for an individual to sell to licensed fish and shellfish dealers cultured crops utilized in from an aquaculture lease or facility permitted by CRMC and operated in accordance with the aquaculturist's approved operational plan.

-8.2 Aquaculture License Permit: An aquaculturist must apply for and obtain an Aquaculture Permit license from the Director is required for an individual to conduct aquaculture as specified in RIGL Section 20-10-12.
-The application for an Aquaculture Permit must include an operational plan describing the species to be cultured, the methods to be used, the locations where the work will be done, and other provisions-detailed in Rule 6.3 herein.
-The permit shall specify the conditions governing the taking, possession, sale, importation, and transportation of to sell to licensed fish and shellfish dealers cultured crops-utilized in from an - the aquaculture lease or facility permitted by CRMC and operated in accordance with the aquaculturist's approved operational plan.
-The permit shall be automatically renewed January first-annually, providing that proper annual reports of aquaculture activities conducted that-year are filed with the Director, in a form prescribed by the Director, no later than December first of each year.
-Aquaculture Permits will be reviewed, modified if appropriate, and renewed by the Director...

-8.2.1 Application shall be made on forms as prescribed by the Director and may be submitted at any time during the year.
-The license shall be issued on a calendar year basis (expiring December 31) with an annual fee of two hundred dollars (\$200).

-8.2.2 6.1.4Endemic species limitation: All species cultured at an aquaculture lease or facility must be specifically authorized via an approved DEM Aquaculture Permit.
-Under no circumstances are permits shall a license to be granted for species that are not endemic to Rhode Island, without prior approval from the Director with the advice of the Biosecurity Board.
-Determination of what species are endemic to Rhode Island rests under the authority of shall be determined by the Director.

-8.2.3 No license shall be renewed unless the applicant's aquaculture activities are conducted in accordance with the approved operational plan.
-The operational plan must be updated, resubmitted to CRMC, and approved by DEM prior to any operational changes.

-8.3 6.1.1 Coastal Resources Management Council (CRMC) Assent or Permit: An aquaculturist must apply for and receive a Coastal Resources Management Council (CRMC) Assent or permit to conduct aquaculture as specified in accordance with RIGL Chapter 20-10.
-No application shall be approved by CRMC prior to the consideration of recommendations by the Department of Environmental Management (DEM) Director, who shall consult with and obtain input from appropriate divisions and offices within the department, and the Rhode Island Marine Fisheries Council and the Department of Health.
-No application shall be approved by the CRMC prior to the issuance of a R.I.
-Pollutant Discharge Elimination System (RIPDES) permit shall be obtained from DEM Office of Water Resources by DEM, if required.

-8.3.1 The Director may review the application to determine whether the aquaculture activities proposed in the application are not likely to cause and adverse effect on the marine life adjacent to the area to be subject to the permit and the waters of the state, and not likely to have an adverse effect on the continued vitality of indigenous fisheries of the state, and for consistency with other state statutes as applicable.

-8.3.2 The RI Marine Fisheries Council (RIMFC) may review the CRMC application to determine whether the aquaculture activities proposed in the application are consistent with competing uses engaged in the exploitation of the marine fisheries.
-The RIMFC shall provide a recommendation to the CRMC consistent with RIGL 20-10-5.

-8.4 As applicable or required, a R.I.
-Pollutant Discharge Elimination System (RIPDES) permit shall be obtained from DEM Office of Water Resources.

-8.5 6.6.5 Approved Waters - Water quality at any site used for open water aquaculture or land-based aquaculture must meet the water quality criteria appropriate to the aquaculture activity as determined by the DEM Office of Water Resources.
+- 8.2.1 Application shall be made on forms as prescribed by the Director and may be submitted at any time during the year.
+The license shall be issued on a calendar year basis (expiring December 31) with an annual fee of two hundred dollars (\$200). - 8.2.2 Under no circumstances shall a license be granted for species that are not endemic to Rhode Island, without prior approval from the Director with the advice of the Biosecurity Board.
+Determination of what species are endemic to Rhode Island shall be determined by the Director. - 8.2.3 No license shall be renewed unless the applicant's aquaculture activities are conducted in accordance with the approved operational plan.
+The operational plan must be updated, resubmitted to CRMC, and approved by DEM prior to any operational changes. - 8.3 Coastal Resources Management Council (CRMC) Assent or Permit: An aquaculturist must apply for and receive a Coastal Resources Management Council (CRMC) Assent or permit to conduct aquaculture in accordance with RIGL Chapter 20-10.
+No application shall be approved by CRMC prior to the consideration of recommendations by the Department of Environmental Management (DEM) Director, who shall consult with and obtain input from appropriate divisions and offices within the department, the Rhode Island Marine Fisheries Council and the Department of Health. - 8.3.1 The Director may review the application to determine whether the aquaculture activities proposed in the application are not likely to cause and adverse effect on the marine life adjacent to the area to be subject to the permit and the waters of the state, and not likely to have an adverse effect on the continued vitality of indigenous fisheries of the state, and for consistency with other state statutes as applicable. - 8.3.2 The RI Marine Fisheries Council (RIMFC) may review the CRMC application to determine whether the aquaculture activities proposed in the application are consistent with competing uses engaged in the exploitation of the marine fisheries.
+The RIMFC shall provide a recommendation to the CRMC consistent with RIGL 20-10-5. - 8.4 As applicable or required, a R.I.
+Pollutant Discharge Elimination System (RIPDES) permit shall be obtained from DEM Office of Water Resources. - 8.5_Water quality at any site used for open water aquaculture or land-based aquaculture must meet the water quality criteria appropriate to the aquaculture activity as determined by the DEM Office of Water Resources.
 As applicable or required, a Water Quality Certification shall be obtained from DEM Office of Water Resources.

-6.2 GEAR REQUIREMENTS

-6.2.1 Marking -- All aquaculture apparatus must be marked as specified by the CRMC Assent.
-Said markings must be clearly visible and maintained at all times.

-6.2.2 Maintenance and Removal -- The gear and its contents are the possession and responsibility of the aquaculturist, who shall be responsible for its maintenance and eventual removal.
-The aquaculturist may be required to post a performance bond in an amount specified by CRMC, to be used to return the site, including tidal waters, to the condition that existed prior to the aquaculture, in the event that the gear is abandoned or permit conditions violated.

-6.3 GENERAL REQUIREMENTS

-6.3.1 Operational Plan -- In accordance with the permitting requirements set forth in Rule 6.1 herein, the aquaculturist must submit a written Operational Plan to be reviewed and approved by DEM and maintained on file with the Division of Fishand Wildlife.
-Operational Plans will be made available for review and inspection by the U.S. Food and Drug Administration.
-The Operational Plan must be upgradedand resubmitted prior to any change(s) occurring in the aquaculture operation..
-Aquaculture shall be practiced only in strict compliance with the provisions of the approved Operational Plan.
-At a minimum, each Operational Plan shall include the following information: description of the design and activities of the aquaculturefacility, specific location and boundaries of the aquaculture lease and facility, typesand locations of structures (rafts, pens, tanks, etc.), species to be cultured, sourceof these organisms (i.e., wild or cultured), procedures to prevent contamination, program of sanitation and maintenance, description of the water source includingdetails of water treatment, program to maintain water quality, maintenance ofrecords, and how shell stock will be harvested.-

-6.3.2 Shipment/Importation -- The aquaculturist must notify the DEM Divisions of Law Enforcement and Fish and Wildlife in writing of every shipment of animals for culture entering this state, at least five working days prior to entry into the state, and each shipment must be accompanied by a certificate of disease inspection from a recognized laboratory appropriate to the species received.
-A copy of the certificate of disease inspection must be provided to the Division of Fish and Wildlife along with the written notice prior to the importation of any animals for culture.
-The Director, in consultation with the Biosecurity Board, may waive the requirement for a certificate of disease inspection, or set forth specific requirements governing shipments.

-6.4 FINFISH CULTURE REQUIREMENTS - To be developed

-6.5 ALGAE CULTURE REQUIREMENTS - To be developed

-9. 6.6 Shellfish Culture Requirements
+9. Shellfish Culture Requirements